paraspell-research/xcnft-pallet/README.md

 # Welcome fellow Parachain developer 🧙‍♂️ - meet xcNFT

-Following section will guide you through implementation of the xcNFT cross-chain pallet for non-fungible assets.
+The following section will guide you through the implementation of the xcNFT cross-chain pallet for non-fungible assets.

 Pallet docs - [[link]](https://paraspell-research.github.io/xcnft-docs/)

 ## Before your journey begins 🧳

-Before you begin with implementing this magical ✨ pallet into your Parachain, you must ensure, that you meet following pre-requirements:
+Before you begin with implementing this magical ✨ pallet into your Parachain, you must ensure that you meet fthe ollowing pre-requirements:

-### Your Parachain should implement following pallets:
+### Your Parachain should implement the following pallets:

 **Substrate:**
  - `frame-benchmarking`